SmarDex-Ecosystem/usdn-contracts/script/README.md

 Environment variables can be used to control the script execution:

+- `FORK_CHAIN_ID`: the chain ID of the anvil fork.
+If deploying on mainnet (production), this variable can be omitted.
 - `DEPLOYER_ADDRESS`: required, the address that is used for simulating the transactions on the network fork (needs to have a sufficient balance).
 - `FEE_COLLECTOR` : required, the receiver of all protocol fees
 - `WSTETH_ADDRESS`: if provided, skips deployment of the mock wstETH token